Frequently Asked Questions

 Career Pathways engages philanthropic executives and thought leaders inside and outside the field of philanthropy.

-Applications are due by October 20, 2017.
-Decisions will be made and announced mid November 2017.
-The 2018 cohort will launch its first convening in January 2018.
+Applications open September 4th, 2018 and are due by October 15th, 2018.
+Decisions will be made and announced November 2018.
+The 2019 cohort will launch its first convening January 23-25 in Houston, TX.

 Career Pathways is a year-long program.
 Alumni activities, involving one’s own and future cohorts, are planned to coincide with Council conferences and other events.

 The tuition cost, once selected, varies based on your organizations membership status.
-The cost for current Council members is $3,500.
-The cost for non-members is $5,500.
-Additionally each applicant will need to pay the $99 application fee in order to apply.
+The cost for current Council members is $5,500.
+The cost for non-members is $7,000.
 The Career Pathways program has received generous support from our grantors, the W.K.
 Kellogg Foundation, the Kresge Foundation, and the Duke Endowment.
 Most meals are covered by the program, but participants are responsible for their individual air travel, lodging, and ground transportation costs.

-Anticipated learning session locations include Atlanta, Georgia, Philadelphia, Pennsylvania, Detroit, Michigan, and Los Angeles, California.
+Anticipated learning session locations include Houston, Texas, Miami, Florida, Nashville, Tennessee, and Los Angeles, California.

 Yes.
 Travel to four in-person convenings.
 Other site visits may be required.